jaantollander/masters-thesis/content/55_identifying_causes.md

 -->

 ![
-Decomposition of a total `setattr` rate from compute nodes to `scratch-MDT0000` during 24 hours of 2022-10-27.
+Rates of `setattr` from compute nodes to `scratch-MDT0000` during 24 hours of 2022-10-27.
-We can visually determine a threshold between light and heavy I/O at $10^1$ operations per second.
 We can see two heavy I/O patterns compared to the many light I/O patterns; many intense spikes and three less intense bursts.
 \label{fig:density-1}
 ](figures/2022-10-27_mdt0000_compute_setattr.svg)

 ![
-Decomposition of a total `read` rate from compute nodes to `scratch-OST0001` during 24 hours of 2022-10-27.
+Rates of `read` from compute nodes to `scratch-OST0001` during 24 hours of 2022-10-27.
-We can visually determine a threshold between light and heavy I/O at $10^2$ operations per second.
 After 13:00, we see many bursts of heavy I/O caused by two users.
 \label{fig:density-2}
 ](figures/2022-10-27_ost0001_compute_read.svg)

 ![
-Decomposition of a total `readbytes` rate from compute nodes to `scratch-OST0004` during 24 hours of 2022-10-27.
+Rates of `readbytes` from compute nodes to `scratch-OST0004` during 24 hours of 2022-10-27.
-We can visually determine a threshold between light and heavy I/O at $10^8$ bytes per second.
 The figure shows us two heavy I/O patterns: one long, intense burst and one short, less intense burst.
 We can see that a single user caused a long, intense burst, over a gigabyte ($10^9$ bytes) per second, between 9:00 and 14:00.
 The shorter, less intense burst, from 9:00 to 10:00, is hundreds of megabytes ($10^8$ bytes) per second.